INFORMATION

 Introducing Aromatherapy

-In times past, certain fragrant plants were found to heal the body, either ground into a powder to be placed in a snuff box or in small bouquets to wear.
-Essential oils were discovered to enhance the mind, body, and spirit, and also turned out to be effective for many different kinds of treatments.
+In times past, certain fragrant plants were found to heal the body.
+They were either ground into a powder and placed in a snuff box or made into small bouquets.
+Essential oils were found to enhance the mind, body, and spirit, and also turned out to be effective for many different kinds of treatments.

 Aromatherapy goes as far back as 7000 BC, when the Egyptians used essential oils in to preserve mummies.
 When King Tutankhamen's tomb was discovered in 1922, an ancient calcite pot in his burial chambers gave off the fragrance of Frankincense when it was opened.
 More recently, when a forensic scientist unwrapped the bandages of a 3,000-year-old mummy, a strong aroma of Myrrh and Cedarwood was noted.
 Essential oils were not only used during mummification but were burned as fumigants, used as medicines, or blended into perfumes and cosmetics in ancient times.